JGarnica22/PSlab/HowTo's/Howto_Use_Cluster_NordIII.md

 * **/gpfs/projects:** In addition to the home directory, there is a directory in /gpfs/projects for each group of users.
 For instance, the group bsc01 will have a /gpfs/projects/bsc01 directory ready to use.
 This space is intended to store data that needs to be shared between the users of the same group or project.
 * **/gpfs/scratch:** Each user will have a directory over /gpfs/scratch.
 Its intended use is to store temporary files of your jobs during their execution.

-Each of these directories is provided with a limited space disk assigned by bsc, be careful to assess that you have enough space disk in your working directory for you job outputs.
+Each of these directories is provided with a limited space disk assigned by BSC, be careful to assess that you have enough space disk in your working directory for your job outputs.
 In order to assess how much space we have available use:
 ````
 bsc_quota
 ````

 **IMPORTANT:** An incremental backup will be performed daily **only for /gpfs/home.**

-## 6. Submitt a job to the cluster
+## 6. Submit a job to the cluster
 ### 6.1.
 Write your bash script
 You can write your code in a .txt file and then upload it to the cluster to execute it.
 Before coding, make sure that the file is saved as .sh (bash), is executable and in UNIX format.

-Command to convert file to executable:
+Command to convert any file to executable:
 ````
 chmod u+x <scriptname.sh>
 ````